simuse/RRV3/README.md

 Reddit-Roll Angular
 ====

-A Reddit Javascript client written with Angular.
+A Javascript-only Reddit client written with Angular.

 A live version is usable here www.reddit-roll.com